-Frequently Asked Questions – Layoffs and Unemployment Compensation in Maine
+Frequently Asked Questions – Layoffs and Unemployment Compensation in ME

 COVID-19 is affecting all aspects of society and its ramifications are growing each day.
 Unfortunately, this crisis has also required many businesses to contemplate whether they need to reduce employees’ hours, furlough, or even lay off employees.